The-Special/advanced-keylogger/README.md

 1. **Don't forget to put your informations in empty strings**
-2. **If you encounter with some problems, there are possible solutions I have for it**
-  - If you are using gmail, make sure that you have opened the **Less secure app access**, otherwise you can't send emails with it
+2. **If you encounter with some problems, there are possible solutions I have for it** -If you are using gmail, make sure that you have opened the **Less secure app access**, otherwise you can't send emails with it
-  - If you are using an another mail system, you need to change the **address** on **line 251**.
+ -If you are using an another mail system, you need to change the **address** on **line 251**.
 You don't need to change the port